hamal03/ansible-borgclient/README.md

 This boolean defines a backup to a remote server via SSH or to a local directory.
 It defaults to using SSH.

-#### brl\_borg\_version
-Version of the borg binary to install.
-This role only installs the 64-bit Linux version.
-The binary is expected in the "blobdir" (see below) and the name needs to be "borg-linux64-*<version>*.
-If you want a different version installed, download it from  https://github.com/borgbackup/borg/releases/, preferably verify the download with PGP and copy it with the correct name to the blobdir, then apply the version in this variable.
-The current default is version 1.1.10.

 #### brl\_borg\_configdir
 Directory where the borg configuarion directory resides (defaults to /root/.config).
 If it is non-default, a symbilic link will be made to it named /root/.config/borg.

-#### brl\_borg\_blobdir
-Directory on the ansible master node where the borg binary can be found (default: /data/ansibleblobs)

 #### brl\_borg\_host
 Host to connect to using SSH to start the borg server.
 Required when using